 Our attempts to find ourselves—to understand who we are, where we belong in the world, and how we can fulfill ourselves—require a certain amount of insight and strength.
 Whether we lead meaningful and fulfilling lives also depends entirely on the relationship between our ego and our Real Self.
 If this relationship is in balance, everything falls nicely into place.
 All of these teachings from the Pathwork Guide are pointing to this same thing, prying at it from a multitude of directions to help us open to this truth as our personal experience.

 Our Real Self can also be called the universal life principle, which manifests in each and every one of us.
 It is life itself.
-It is unending consciousness in both the deepest and the highest sense.
+For it is unending consciousness in both the deepest and the highest sense.
 It is pleasure supreme and infinite movement all rolled into one.
 Since it is life, it can never die.
 It’s the very essence of everything that moves and breathes.
 It is eternal vibration.
 It knows everything and since it can only be true to its own nature, it is constantly creating and furthering itself.

 Each person—each individual consciousness—is this universal consciousness.
 We’re not just part of it, for that would imply we are just a little drop of it.
 No, we actually are universal consciousness.
 And this original consciousness, or creative life principle, can take many forms.
 When we each incarnate as those various forms, we forget our connection with the origin.
 At that point, a disconnection occurs.
 We continue to exist and we still contain the universal consciousness, but we become oblivious to our own nature.
 We lose track of basic spiritual laws and we lose sight of our potential.
 This, in a nutshell, describes the general state of human consciousness.